 - 28 Oct - Ochi Day

 - 25 Dec - Christmas Day

 - Offices - Mon to Fri 09:00 - 17:00

 - Banks – 08:00 – 14:00 Monday–Thursday, and 08:00 – 13:30 Friday

 - Stores - Mondays to Saturdays 08:30 - 13:00 and 16:00 - 19:00

 Background: Greece achieved its independence from the Ottoman Empire in 1829.
 During the second half of the 19th century and the first half of the 20th century, it gradually added neighbouring islands and territories, most with Greece-speaking populations.
 Following the defeat of Communist rebels in 1949, Greece joined NATO in 1952.
 A military dictatorship, which in 1967 suspended many political liberties and forced the king to flee the country, lasted seven years.
 Democratic elections in 1974 and a referendum created a parliamentary republic and abolished the monarchy; Greece joined the European Community or EC in 1981 (which became the EU in 1992).

 Climate: temperate; mild, wet winters; hot, dry summers

 Other Greece Information

-When you receive an invitation to the Greece job interview, you may apply for the Greece visa and Greece work permit.
-Then prepare yourself for Greece job interview and take a look at Greece dress code because how you dress is one of the most important attributes in being hired.
+When you receive an invitation to the Greece job interview, you may apply for a Greece visa and a Greece work permit.
+Then prepare yourself for the Greece job interview and take a look at Greece dress code because how you dress is one of the most important attributes in being hired.